PML75/Day-8-Caesar-Cipher/README.md

 # Day-8-Caesar-Cipher ✨🦄✨🔒🔑

 ## Instructions
-Encode message with shift and reverse is applied for decoding.
+Encode message with shift and do the reverse to decode messages.